niteshdubey774/borrowingCalculator-/README.md

 # borrowingCalculator-
 ANZ loan calculator
+How to run the Project
+npm test

+How to generate the report
+npm run report
+This will generate the awesome report for the test execution

 1. What other tests would you suggest could be written?
 You do not need to write them out in detail or code them.